weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-24-types-as-comments-proposal.md

 1. the plus operator is only used for number addition and string concatenation and
 2. custom properties of objects are not accessed before they are set

 are very reasonable constraints for good JavaScript programs.
 If they don't hold, we most likely have found some kind of program bug or otherwise bad code.
-Consequently, it's extremely helpful that TypeScript can assert (or, disconfirm) these properties for us before we run the code.
+Consequently, it's extremely helpful that TypeScript can assert (or, disproof) these properties for us before we run the code.

-Another terrific aspect of TypeScript's type checking is that we don't actually have to add a lot of type information.
-In simple cases like the above, TypeScript can simply guess the types in absence of type information via [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html).
+Another great aspect of TypeScript's type checking is that we, for the most part, don't actually have to add a lot of type information.
+In simple cases like the above, TypeScript can simply guess the types via [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html).